 I love it when the first thing someone says after they taste something I have made is “Is this recipe on the blog?”
 I know it’s a winner.

-I am excited for the next holiday party I am invited to – guess what I’m bringing!?
+Bring on all the holiday parties and guess what I’m bringing!?
 Want to invite me over?

 - 1 cup sugar

-- Mix everything together and chill for an hour
+- Place in a blow and chill for an hour

 - Serve over cream cheese or just with chips